Toilet training: signs that your child is ready

 You might see signs that your child is ready for toilet training from about two years on.
 Some children show signs of being ready as early as 18 months, and some might be older than two years.

-- has regular, soft, formed bowel movements
+- have regular, soft, formed bowel movements

 - can follow simple instructions like ‘Give the ball to daddy’